 A Better Approach to Defence Procurement

-Royal United Services Institute for Defence and Security Studies (SA)
+This speech was presented at the Royal United Services Institute for Defence and Security Studies (SA).

 Your organisation – the Royal United Services Institute for Defence and Security Studies (SA) - serves a very important role in defence-related community engagement.

 By promoting informed debate to improve public awareness and understanding of defence and national security, your organisation helps to ensure that these vital issues have life beyond a 24-hour news cycle.